 Will all greyhounds like living in an apartment?

-Not all greyhounds will feel comfortable living inside a home and as most are not toilet trained, apartment living will be a significant challenge to start with.
-However, some have successfully adapted to apartment living, especially as they are generally quiet, so barking is not usually a problem.
+Not all greyhounds will feel comfortable living inside a home and as most are not toilet trained; therefore, apartment living will be a significant challenge to start with for many greyhounds.
+However, many greyhounds can successfully adapt to life indoors, including living in smaller homes.
 Remember though that all greyhounds need daily exercise and enrichment to keep their minds and bodies healthy.
+Be aware that some dogs may not like the company of other dogs, so you may need to choose your exercise location carefully to avoid creating anxiety or possible conflicts.

 Do all greyhounds like lazing on a couch?

 Some will and some won’t, so try not to be too disappointed if yours is not a couch potato.
-Remember, it is highly unlikely that any greyhound would have seen a couch before, so allow more time and give gentle encouragement if you want a couch potato.
+Remember, it is highly unlikely that your greyhound has never even seen a couch before, so if you’d like your dog to share your couch, allow more time and give gentle encouragement.

 Do all greyhounds like being walked?

-Some greyhounds may not initially like being walked, especially if they haven’t been on a lead before.
-If your greyhound is hesitant about walking on a lead they will need to be trained using reward-based methods to help them get used to this.
-If they are reluctant to go for a walk, encourage exercise through playing in the backyard.
+Some greyhounds may initially be wary of being walked, especially if they haven’t been on a leash before.
+If your greyhound is hesitant about walking on a leash, consult with a veterinary behaviour consultant and in the meantime, encourage exercise through playing in the backyard.
 Freezing (suddenly stopping and refusing to move) on walks is a sign your greyhound is feeling extremely fearful and overwhelmed.
 If this happens, just give them time to relax and talk to them reassuringly and then follow-up by seeking advice from a veterinary behaviour consultant.

 Can greyhounds live with cats and other small animals?